German yields fall to 10-day low; Italy sells off as stimulus in focus

 Without the issuance of joint debt, Southern European governments will be liable for their own fiscal stimulus efforts, adding even more debt to the euro zone's most indebted balance sheets, which has led some analysts to see the market as mispriced.
 The ECB's new programme has "the flexibility to deploy its firepower to up purchases to contain any spread widening, but it does nothing to address the structural root cause of fragmentation, which remains the lack of liability sharing," Rabobank's McGuire said.

 While other states are accelerating their issuance plans, a rise in borrowing costs has halted Greek plans to tap bond markets again this year.
-A key gauge of long-term euro zone inflation expectations rose above 0.90% for the first time in two weeks.
+A key gauge of long-term euro zone inflation expectations rose above 0.90% for the first time in two weeks and was set to end the day at 0.95%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)